 Staying social with family and friends can help to boost your memory and brain power in a fun way.
 How?
 Well, social situations serve as little challenges for our everyday thinking.
 Having conversations causes us to think fast, stay focused, and work our neurons.
 Always look for chances to get out informally with friends.

 While many of us think about giving our brains a workout, the exercises that come to mind rarely deal with anything physical.
-But studies have shown that regular aerobic exercise enhances our daily intellectual performance and significantly lowers the risk for dementia (by up to 38% according to some studies).
+But studies have shown that regular aerobic exercise enhances our daily intellectual performance and greatly lowers the risk for dementia.
 Regular exercise can constitute as simple as just walking at a vigorous pace for at least half an hour 5 days a week.

 Follow Your Doctor’s Orders

-Staying updated with your medical care is essential for addressing issues that affect memory.
+Staying on top of your medical care is essential for addressing issues that affect memory.
 Managing chronic conditions like diabetes and hypertension could significantly reduce the risk of dementia and stroke.
-Medications may affect memory so be sure to talk to your doctor about any concerns and adjust if necessary.
+Medications may also affect memory so be sure to talk to your doctor about any concerns and adjust if necessary.

 Get Your ZZZs

-Our daily lifestyle choices, such as how much sleep we get, impact our brain health and daily memory performance.
+For this tip to improve your memory, you must consider how much sleep your body is getting.
+This impacts our brain health and daily memory performance.
 Emotional distress, such as depression and anxiety, can also lower our memory ability.
 It is essential to get a good night’s sleep and avoid risky behaviors that lead to emotional upsets to maintain brain a healthy lifestyle.

 Play Classic Board and Card Games

 Growing older comes with experiencing changes in our everyday intellectual skills.
-This can affect our ability to think quickly multitask, learn new information, and stay focused.
+This tip can tell you how to boost your memory and brain power by playing games!
 Research shows that playing games against others can help you stay sharp no matter your age.
 Scrabble, chess, Connect-4, checkers, and Go Fish are some of the greatest 2-4 player traditional brain games.
 These can improve brain function and provide mental stimulation.
 The good news is that these games are just as challenging for young adults as they are for elders, because technology now plays a significant role in finding up solutions without critical thinking.

 Learn How to Remember

-Improving everyday memory should also involve applying strategies that help learn and retain information.
+In this tip to improve your memory, you should involve applying strategies that help learn and retain information.
 Task-specific strategies, such as making a connection between something you are learning (such as the name “John”) and something you already know (such as President John F. Kennedy or Farmer John).
 To-do lists and date books are also good memory tools that are essential for keeping track of things not worth memorizing.

 Studies show that staying intellectually engaged throughout our lifetime can significantly lower the risk of memory impairment.
 Intellectual engagement provides opportunities for us to socialize and supports emotional well-being, which are important for brain health.
-Try also to change your brain’s routine, such as taking a new route to work.
+One way is to change your brains routine.
+For instance, changing how you get to work can help to boost your memory and brain power.

 Get A Job

-Working or volunteering daily could improve intellectual performance.
-Getting a good brain workout on the job is offered through the chance to engage both socially and mentally with peers.
-More complex work settings such as those that require your supervision, have been linked to a reduced risk for encountering dementia later in life.
+Working or even just volunteering daily boosts your mental performance.
+Getting a good brain workout is a great tip for improving your memory.
+Working in settings such as those that require your supervision have been linked to a reduced risk for encountering dementia later in life.
 Research also shows that working provides a sense of purpose, which could protect from memory impairment.

 Practice The Power of Positive Thinking

-To remember better, practice positive thinking.
-Research shows that the self-belief of our memory affects how well one performs on a memory ability test.
+Positive thinking has been linked with helping people recall memories faster and more accurately.
+Research shows that the self-belief of our memory affects how well one does on a memory ability test.
 Self-perception could impact our memory performance.
-Henry Ford once said, “Whether you think you can or think you can’t, you are right.”
-Apply positive thinking to improve your memory ability.